MirayT/ajax_example/README.md

 # ajax_example

-just run your http-serever in the root project diretory (outside /public)
+just run your http-server in the root project directory (outside /public)